Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 ## Disclaimer
 ------------
-For my Prof or PHD student looking at my repo, do note that I add on an additional decorator on top of the existing static JSSP environment which was developed by someone else so that it is able to acomodate dynamic job arrival.
-However, I soon realised that testing and benchmark can only be carried out either with many episodes (maybe >10k episodes) due to the randomly arriving nature of the job.
-Therefore, for this instance, a static jssp will be used to serve as a foundation to benchmark these existing dispatching rule and potientially deep MARL actor crtic agent in the initial phase.
-Once the deep MARL agent is set up, we shall apply it to the dynamic JSSP environment.
+For my Prof or PHD student looking at my repo, do note that I added an additional dynamic scheduling decorator that I made on top of the existing static JSSP environment which was developed by someone else so that it is able to acomodate dynamic job arrival.
+However, I soon realised that testing and benchmark can only be carried out either with many episodes (maybe >10k episodes) for the dynamic environment due to the randomly arriving nature of the job.
+Therefore, for this instance, a static jssp will be used to serve as a foundation to benchmark these existing dispatching rule and potientially deep MARL actor crtic agent at the initial phase.
+Once the deep MARL agent is set up, we shall apply it to the dynamic JSSP environment and benchmark these dispatching rule deep MARL with many episodes.

 ## Results
 ------------